-HEAD OF FACULTY MISS J SNOOK

-GCSE French

-German

-Spanish

-A LEVEL French German

-Spanish

-International Languages offers students a gateway to the world of communication.
+HEAD OF FACULTY MISS J SNOOK SUBJECTS OFFERED GCSE French German Spanish A LEVEL French German Spanish International Languages offers students a gateway to the world of communication.
 Our teachers are enthusiastic, passionate and all committed to language learning.
 We are a Learning Network School for Languages in the area, recognised for our dedication to language teaching and innovative approaches.
 We offer 3 languages -French, German and Spanish - to GCSE and A Level, with other opportunities for students to access other languages, including heritage languages.
 There are over 20 languages spoken within our school community and we are dedicated to encouraging all students to embrace all language learning opportunities.
 It is important for students to recognise their role as a global citizen and to recognise how language and culture are a part of this.

-100% OF STUDENTS ACHIEVED A-C IN FRENCH, 25% AT A

-We offer French, German and Spanish in Years 7-9.
+100% OF STUDENTS PASSED GCSE GERMAN WITH GRADE A- C. 33% OF STUDENTS ACHIEVED A AT SPANISH.
+(Summer 2023 Results) KEY STAGE 3 We offer French, German and Spanish in Years 7-9.
 We focus on the development of skills for language acquisition and for students to achieve a level of competence in more than one modern foreign language.

-A modern language is optional, although most

-students opt to take 1 or more languages to GCSE from a selection of French, Spanish and German.
+KEY STAGE 4 A modern language is optional, although most students opt to take 1 or more languages to GCSE from a selection of French, Spanish and German.
 We use a range of authentic resources including digital technology for students to develop confidence in speaking and for language immersion.
 Many students go on to continue languages at University.
 There are residential visits abroad offered, to provide opportunities for all students to spend time in a country to develop their linguistic proficiency and cultural understanding.
 Language clubs are offered for students and the opportunities for students to study other languages as an extracurricular activity.
 We also encourage virtual links with our partner schools, to enable students to experience authentic interactions and to feed their curiosity.
 We are proud of our team of Pupil Language Ambassadors, who lead and promote the ethos of embracing languages across the school.
+We work in close collaboration with our feeder schools on languages acquisition and encourage links between our students, as role models.
 International Languages promotes a wider understanding of ourselves and others in an increasingly culturally diverse world.

-75% of German A level students are studying German at University

-PAGE
+Language Ambassadors lead and promote the ethos of embracing languages across the school